Careers Education at Ellesmere

 - the school to keep parents/carers informed of their progress and provide parents/carers with information to support students’ career planning and decision-making.
 Parents/carers can attend Connexions meetings, by prior arrangement.

-- to be asked their views about the service they have received to ensure that the service continues to meet the needs of the students.
+- to be asked their views about the Careers provision they have received to ensure that the provision continues to meet the needs of the students.

 - to have access to a range of support programmes to support their transition from Ellesmere including independent living and travel training, employability skills, work experience and transition programmes

 You can find a copy of our Careers Programme Overview below.